AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 In the vast majority of cases you should not worry about the cost of reevaluating subexpressions, as the run time hit is marginal.
-There is, however, one way to explicitly ensure to reduce the cost of expensive repeated sub expressions should you need to.
+There is, however, one way to explicitly reduce the cost of expensive repeated sub expressions, should you need to.
 You can do this by writing a second function where the subexpression appears linearly as additional arguments or segments and then using the call operator to compose this new function and the original arguments and subexpression together.
 For example, the following code will produce the same output as above while only ever evaluating :code:`expensive` once.